ABI-CTT-Group/metadata-manager/README.md

 ## Resources/references

-- The SPARC dataset template in the ./resources/DatasetTemplate/ folder is retrieved from [this repository](https://github.com/LIN810116/sparc-curation/tree/master/resources/DatasetTemplate).
+- The SPARC dataset template in ./physiome_metadata/resources/templates is retrieved from [this repository](https://github.com/LIN810116/sparc-curation/tree/master/resources/DatasetTemplate).